Sealed AI Governance Runtime

 Decisions are based on identity, policy, and context – not on model prompts, embeddings, or provider-specific features. - Use tenant-owned policies and identity.

-Policy rules, risk posture, and identity data (roles, groups, org chart) come from client-controlled systems. - Never train on tenant decision data.
+Policy rules, risk posture, and identity data (roles, groups, org chart) come from client-controlled systems. - No model training on tenant decision data by default.

-Runtime decision data and artifacts MUST NOT be used to train foundation models or cross-tenant systems. - Emit sealed, tamper-evident artifacts for every governed attempt.
+Runtime decision data and artifacts MUST NOT be used to train or fine-tune foundation models, or for cross-tenant analytics, without explicit written tenant opt-in. - Emit integrity-verifiable artifacts for every governed attempt.

-Each approve / refuse / override result yields an append-only, tenant-scoped record with identifiers, timestamps, and decision metadata. - Expose clear refusal and override codes.
+Each approve / refuse / override result yields an append-only, tenant-scoped decision record with identifiers, timestamps, and decision metadata, designed to support integrity verification and audit review. - Expose clear refusal and override codes.

 Refusals and supervised overrides are governance outcomes, not generic technical errors. - Support supervised override with explicit accountability.

-Overrides require an identified decision-maker and produce enhanced artifacts that show who accepted the risk. - Avoid full-text inspection of sensitive content unless necessary.
+Overrides require an authenticated, identified decision-maker and produce enhanced artifacts that record who accepted the risk.
+Overrides SHOULD be scope-bounded (action + context + time window) according to tenant policy. - Avoid full-text inspection of sensitive content unless necessary.

 Where possible, the runtime should rely on labels, classifications, and metadata, not raw client content. - Integrate with existing GRC, IAM, and matter systems.